vidaud/seta/seta-doc/docs/user-guide/methodology.md

 #### Taxonomy in SeTA
 In SeTA, currently we are working with EuroVoc.
 EuroVoc is a multilingual thesaurus originally built for processing the documentary information of the EU institutions.[^3]

-Moreover users have the possibility to define new Taxonomies if is necessary.
+Moreover, users have the possibility to define new Taxonomies if is necessary.

 To create a new Taxonomy, users can set it together with the document they are uploading: